Kitware/VTK/Documentation/dev/git/develop.md

     Caveats:
     * To add data follow [these instructions](data.md).
-    * If your change modifies third party code, see [its documentation](../../../ThirdParty/UPDATING.md).
+    * If your change modifies third party code, see the  [ThirdParty][] documentation.
     * To deprecate APIs, follow [these instructions](deprecation.md).

+[ThirdParty]: /ThirdParty/UPDATING.md
 Guidelines for Commit logs
 --------------------------